nicolaescu/widgetbundles/README.md

 This project consists of widget bundles, libraries and helper executable for role widget development.
 Also we want to show how to deploy role widgets.

 If intend to add your project into this repository, please post an issue with the git-url of your project.

+Style guidelines and deployment methods are described in the [wiki](../../wiki)

 ## Widgets bundles
 ### Sevianno-2